 » Recruiting and Training Division (Position Description) - 1 position

-» Victim Advocacy (Position Description) - 1 position
+» Victim Services (Position Description) - 1 position

 Session ___ Semester Dates _____Application/Deadline

 Fall 2018 August 27 - December 5, 2018 July 1, 2018

 Approval for internship through school for internship in exchange for academic credit (persons seeking internship but not seeking academic credit will not be placed in internship program)